 Recording Yourself: Why you sound different, and how the pros fix this

-Many of you reading this will have likely tried recording your own vocals.
+Many of you reading this will have likely tried recording yourself and your own vocals.
 You’ll likely have a microphone like the Shure SM58 or Rode M1, or perhaps you have a more typical condenser microphone.
 Or maybe you’re just recording on your phone and listening back.

-Either way, the usual first experience that people have when recording is “do I really sound like that?!
+Either way, the usual first experience that people have when recording is “do I really sound like that?!”

 The second set of experiences that people have (once they get over the first reaction) is typically along the lines of “hmmm, getting a good sound is harder than I thought”.